MFlowCode/MFC/docs/documentation/case.md

 When the simulation is 2D/axi-symmetric or 1D, it requires that $p=0$ or $p=n=0$, respectively.

 - `stretch_[x,y,z]` activates grid stretching in the $[x,y,z]$ directions.
 The grid is gradually stretched such that the domain boundaries are pushed away from the origin along a specified axis.
-WENO7 does not support grid stretching.

 - `a_[x,y,z]`, `[x,y,z]_a`, and `[x,y,z]_b` are parameters that define the grid stretching function.
 When grid stretching along the $x$ axis is considered, the stretching function is given as: